marcoarment/CompactConstraint/README.md

 baseline
 ```

-For example, given these dictionaries as the `views` and `metrics` paramters:
+For example, given these dictionaries as the `views` and `metrics` parameters:

 ```obj-c
 NSDictionary *views = @{